 How can I support victims of domestic abuse? - When supporting someone who is in or has been in an abusive relationship it is important to remember that we are neither Jesus nor Sherlock Holmes.
 In this session, we explore how to offer appropriate support in a way that is healthy and helpful.

-The Level 1 Training Course runs over 5 weeks.
+The Level 1 Training Course runs over 5 half an hour sessions, or 2 evenings.
 The course costs £25 to attend, and currently all sessions happen via Zoom - each session is also recorded so you can catch up on any that you miss!

 Click the dates below to sign up for our upcoming courses:

 "These are complex questions and it can be difficult to know how best to be ministers of God’s love to women caught in abuse.
 But we need not feel trapped or isolated in facing these challenges.
 By thinking through some of these issues, I began to see how faith – whilst sometimes contributing to the problem – can be a source of liberation and hope."